-Analysis of Figure 8 implies that all the methods work better on a more stable network.
-Methods introduced in this paper should be tested on more active citation networks where community structure frequently changes.
+structure frequently changes.
 Suggestions for additional work include the analysis of whether the break-even point for the best community detection method depends directly on the community size.
-Although the labeling of the community was not analyzed in the current work, there are some limitations that should be considered.
-The labeling is based on keyword extraction from existing papers.
+The labeling is based on Keyword Extraction from existing papers.
 However, some of the nodes represent futuristic papers that have no attributed keywords.
 The labeling should take into consideration the number of existing paper nodes versus predicted nodes.
+It is possible that this problem can be alleviated by utilizing narrative-based NLP instead of the semantic NLP techniques [11].
 The processing time of the algorithm is dependent on the number of citations and links.
-Of the two datasets, one was approximately double the size of the other and thus the performance time was approximately twice as long in all methods, thus indicating a linear complexity.
-The time required to analyze the biggest data set using the method that requires the longest processing time was approximately 10 minutes.
+Of the two datasets, one was approximately double the size of the other, and therefore the performance time was approximately twice as long in all methods, thus indicating a linear complexity.
+The time required to analyze the biggest data set using the method that requires the longest processing time was approximately 10 min.